origo-map/origo-server/README.md

 - Authorization - openid authorization and token refresh

       Configure auth in conf/config.js

       The {clients} contains the different clients which this origo server will support (which need authentication).
 Since the authentication is done externally, the clients need a way to get back to their urls, then the client has to have an defined identifier which is also defined here with a url, used for the redirect.

+- NGP Detaljplan - get documents from detailed plans

+      Configure ngpDetaljplan in conf/config.js

+      /origoserver/attachments/detaljplan/2281K-DP-xxx/attachments

+      /origoserver/attachments/detaljplan/2281K-DP-xxx/attachments/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx